Abstract

 Following Georg Lukács, Kathi Weeks regarded totality as providing the dialectical framework needed to think feminist systems theory and standpoint theory together (1998, 90–93).
 Her aim was to overcome the restrictions produced by treating these positions in isolation, and to register those moments of turbulence experienced by subjects operating within systemic or structural constraints.
 Indeed, Kevin Floyd (2009) details how totality thinking is defined by an effort to trace systematically obscured connections and a refusal to fetishize the particular.
 Even though efforts to think the totality are always situated ones, they nonetheless offer an understanding of social reality that would otherwise be unavailable (2009, 12).
 Kaniska Goodewardena (2018, 446) not only catalogues the emergence of different projects that rely on totality thinking, including Marxist, feminist, Indigenous, and anti-colonial, he explains how they must not be interpreted as the triumph of epistemological pluralism over totality thinking.
 Rather, the existence of multiple projects utilizing totality represents a common effort to overcome nominalist thinking that treats structures, subjects, and political standpoints as individual and separate from one another.
 It follows that the last thing we should do is rank the various projects of totality.
 In Jameson’s assertive rendering, we must not allow efforts to think the totality from different standpoints such as the working class and new social movements to devolve into a “metaphysical polemic about the ultimate priority” of this or that perspective.
 We must aim, rather, to produce “an inventory of the variable structures of ‘constraint’” existing within the “absent common object” that is the totality (2010, 221).
 This emphasis on constraint is revived again by Marina Vishmidt and Zoe Sutherland (2022, 82) in an effort to contrast it to functionalist explanations that inevitably end up producing a vision of society that is overly unified and therefore struggles to account for the existence of radical politics.
 The superior alternative is the notion of a negative totality that is contradictory and fluctuating, full of objective constraints and struggles to overcome them.

 Our fourth and final proviso explains the relationship and distinction between totality and structure.
-A totality is defined as a being which, while radically distinct from the sum of its parts, is present in its entirety, in one form or another, in each of these parts, and which relates to itself either through its relation to one or more of its parts or through its relation to the relations between all or some of them. ([1960] 2004, 45)
+We argue that these must not be conflated, and that while structures undoubtedly belong to the totality, the latter is broader and more capacious than discrete structures.
+Indeed, the totality is both uniquely distinct from structures and something whose presence is always in them.
+Sartre put the matter this way: A totality is defined as a being which, while radically distinct from the sum of its parts, is present in its entirety, in one form or another, in each of these parts, and which relates to itself either through its relation to one or more of its parts or through its relation to the relations between all or some of them. ([1960] 2004, 45)

 It is the totality’s radical distinction from the sum of its parts, according to Sartre, that makes it distinct.
 Moreover, even though we might imagine ourselves capable of avoiding or escaping some of those parts, there is no escaping the totality to which they all belong.